NHSDigital/nia-patient-switching-standard-adaptor/OPERATING.md

    MHSInbound -- MHS Inbound Queue --> ActiveMQ
 ```

-The set up shown above is described as the daisy-chaining configuration.
+The set-up shown above is described as the daisy-chaining configuration.
 In this mode, the PS Adaptor and [GP2GP Adaptor] execute against a single instance of the MHS Adaptor.
 Messages received by the PS Adaptor with a conversation ID it doesn't recognise are forwarded to the GP2GP Adaptor queue.